inQWIRE/SQIR/README.md

 SQIR is a **S**mall **Q**uantum **I**ntermediate **R**epresentation for quantum programs.
 Its intended use is as an intermediate representation in a **V**erified **O**ptimizer for **Q**uantum **C**ircuits (VOQC), but we have also used it to implement verified versions of several quantum algorithms.

-We describe SQIR and its use in VOQC in our paper [A Verified Optimizer for Quantum Circuits](https://arxiv.org/abs/1912.02250), presented at POPL 2021.
-We describe the details of verifying SQIR programs in our paper [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240), presented at ITP 2021.
-The code corresponding to both papers can be found in the [POPL2021 branch](https://github.com/inQWIRE/SQIR/tree/POPL2021) of this repository.
-Preliminary versions of this work were presented at QPL 2019 and PLanQC 2020, and follow-on work was presented at PLanQC 2021.
+We first presented SQIR and its use in VOQC in our paper [A Verified Optimizer for Quantum Circuits](https://arxiv.org/abs/1912.02250) at POPL 2021.
+We provide additional details of verifying SQIR programs (including QPE and Grover's) in our paper [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240), presented at ITP 2021.
+We describe a SQIR formalization of Shor's factoring algorithm in our draft [A Formally Certified End-to-End Implementation of Shor's Factorization Algorithm](https://arxiv.org/abs/2204.07112).

 This repository contains our Coq formalization of SQIR and VOQC as well as several verified quantum algorithms. *If you are interested in running the VOQC compiler*, then you should look at our OCaml library ([inQWIRE/mlvoqc](https://github.com/inQWIRE/mlvoqc)) or Python library ([inQWIRE/pyvoqc](https://github.com/inQWIRE/pyvoqc)) instead.
 The OCaml library is extracted from our Coq definitions and the Python library is a wrapper around the OCaml library.